| | |

 and a grave threat, to our security."
 That's why more than a hundred Democrats in the House and the Senate — who had access

+to the same intelligence — voted to support removing Saddam Hussein from power.
+(Applause.)
 The stakes in the global war on terror are too high, and the national interest is too important, for politicians to throw

 out false charges.
 (Applause.)
 These baseless attacks send the wrong signal to our troops and to an enemy that is questioning